IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 And the browser will execute the following instructions if the input text is appended using innerHtml method, with that the attack perpetruator
 can:

-- request css
+- Request CSS
-- request images
+- Request images
-- make calls to your api
+- Make calls to your api
-- control the browser
+- Control the browser
-- open another page
+- Open another page
-- open another tab
+- Open another tab

 It's pretty much game over for you application, the hacker can do as he wishes how he wishes.
 The best thing to do in such situation is to escape the text before appending to the DOM, or even better you can use javascipt's